mono/website/docs/advanced/runtime/index.md

   - /Mono_Runtime/
 ---

 The Mono runtime implements the [ECMA Common Language Infrastructure](http://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLI).
-The Mono runtime implements this virtual machine.<br/>
+The Mono runtime implements this virtual machine.

 If you are interested in the technical aspects of the Mono runtime check the [Runtime Documentation](/docs/advanced/runtime/docs/).

 The runtime offers the following services: